teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like theirs.
 They directly contributed by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just an average person trying to solve every puzzle that catches my interest.
 I guess some can say "average" is very subjective.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a Problem Solver.

+## Memories
+Whenever you look back on your life what do you see?
+For me, sometimes it is either really good moments or the alternative, almost victories and missed friendships.
+Yet the greatest moments that were able to be created seemed entirely unpredictable.
+It still blows my mind that there are times of my life it seems like I can barely remember.
+Maybe I am getting old, or there is some phsycological factor involved.

+I beleive we should strive to have more memories we remember, while at the same time not letting these sometimes overwhelmingly great memories get in the way of us moving forward.

 ## Online Certs
 I was watching a youtube about different tech occupations.
 One that really caught my eye was machine learning engineer.
 Sounds like the perfect mix between hands on problem solving and research.
 Often I think this means I need to shoot for a masters degree.
 I am at the point where if I did go masters degree I would have to go with Computer Science.
 I think it would benefit my background and be a lot of fun.
 The one catch is that I don't have to get a masters.
 There is this guy Daniel Bourke that I have been creeping on and he did it right.
 He has a bunch of different certifications in the topic that he enjoys.
 On top of that he has read many books and has his own youtube channel.